setkeh/BashScripts/README.md

        ` scr    =    Take Screenshot of Entire Screen.` ` area   =    MultiHead Display Support (1 Shot each Screen).`

+ftp_screens No Longer uses xmessage to display links.
+Instead links are copied into Pirmary and Clipboard.
+To Use the Links you can either right click and paste "This is the Clipboard" OR You and Middle Mouse Click (Also Bound to "shift + ins") "This is Primary.
+And so you know that the script has done its work you will be presented with a DBUS notify-send popup.

 LICENCE
 -------